craigmulligan/website/pages/api-help.md

 	  name: A word that you would like to be called by
 ```

-The middleware api is intentionally basic, the only structure it enforces is that you have provide a message when a user asks for help.
+The middleware api is intentionally basic, the only structure it enforces is that you provide a message when a user asks for help.
 Sure it's not machine readable but often it's just a human on the other end trying to figure out how to use your software.

 I'm still chewing on this idea, if you have thoughts [please let me know](https://twitter.com/hobochildster)!